Abdullah-1057/PGC_Website/README.md

 - `courses.js` - Course information and curriculum
 - `events.js` - Events and activities
 - `faculty.js` - Faculty and staff directory
-- `pricing.js` - Fee structure and pricing plans
+- `pricing.js` - Fee structure and fee plans

 To update content, simply edit these files and the changes will be reflected throughout the site.